ViryF/ViryF/README.md

   <p align="center">
     <br/>
     Tenacious Full Stack Software Engineer/Web Developer with excellent problem solving and multitasking efficiency skills.
 I am detail-oriented, persistent, and adapt to changing environments while maintaining my focus.
 My background in customer service and problem-solving in the oil and gas industry makes me focused on the end user.
+Take a look at my <a href="https://docs.google.com/document/d/1Ym1c-y_8nE3jrgzOHAlUsKNTRXuzAMZFQS5wtrcRX4g/edit?usp=sharing" target="_blank">resume</a> for more!
   </p>